iandouglas/ini-to-cardcannon/_output/book_club/stories.md

 As a Visitor,
 When I visit a book index page,
 I see all book titles in the database.
+Each book entry on the page shows:
+- the author(s) who wrote the book
-Each book entry on the page shows the author(s) and number of pages in the book, and the year it was published.
+- the number of pages in the book
+- and the year it was published
+- a small thumbnail image of the book cover
 ```

 ```